 Nocturnal seizures are potentially dangerous and increase the risk of dying from epilepsy.
 Having a seizure while sleeping can also make a person prone to injuries.

 While this can be frightening, epilepsy is usually treatable.
-Controlling the seizures greatly reduces a person’s risk of complications.
+Controlling seizures greatly reduces a person’s risk of complications.

 - avoiding seizure triggers, such as sleep deprivation